Mehaksinghal2/2portfolio/readme.txt

 -----------------------
 # README
 -----------------------
-Browny is a one page bootstrap 3 based resume/portfolio template.
+Browny is a one page bootstrap 3 based resume it is a portfolio templete

 Template Info: